admac-hub/XML/README.md

  - User can chose the file directories
  - user can upload , download and Archive files as needed
  - User can Chose pick the atributes needed and how he want`s the XML to be created

+Create a secure portal for enterprises to transfer XML data